bcgov/hcap/README.md

 - https://docs.docker.com/compose/install/

 To set up and run database, backend (server), and frontend (client) applications:
+- Run `make local-build` within the root folder of the project to build the application
-- Run `make local` within the root folder of the project
+- Run `make local-run` within the root folder of the project to run the application
+- In a new tab in your terminal, run `make local-db-seed` within the root folder of the project to create the table
+- You should see the application running at `localhost:4000`

 To tear down your environment:
 - Run `make close-local`